The equivariant covering homotopy property: Generalised equivariant bundles and the ECHP

-We deduce that numerable $(\Pi; \Gamma)$-bundles with fibre $F$ are Hurewicz $G$-fibrations in Corollary \ref{echp6}, via the more general result of Lemma \ref{echp5}, and we deduce the ECHP for $(\Pi; \Gamma)$-bundles with fibre $F$ from Theorem \ref{echp8} in Theorem \ref{echp7}.
+We deduce that numerable $(\Pi; \Gamma)$-bundles with fibre $F$ are Hurewicz $G$-fibrations in Lemma \ref{echp6}, via the more general result of Lemma \ref{echp5}, and we deduce the ECHP for $(\Pi; \Gamma)$-bundles with fibre $F$ from Theorem \ref{echp8} in Theorem \ref{echp7}.

+\begin{remark} The proof of the ECHP in \cite[Corollary 8]{LM86} reduces to (or uses) the case of the less general $G$-$A$ bundles.
+In particular, the proof uses the fact that the $H$-map $q: G \to G/H$, where $H$ acts by conjugation on $G$, has the RLP with respect to the $H$-maps $X \times \{0\} \to X \times I$, where $X$ is a paracompact $H$-space, \cite[pg.
+266]{L82}.
+This follows from a paracompact case discussed at the top of \cite[pg.265]{L82}, which had already been proved by Bierstone.
+See also Lemma \ref{echp6} below.
+Given this result on the map $q:G \to G/H$, Lashof is able to prove an interesting result on slices homeomorphic to $X \times I$, \cite[Lemma 2.8]{L82}, which he uses to prove the ECHP in the non-paracompact case. \end{remark}